-Heartland Industries produces hemp that’s used as an additive in plastic.
-Whereas most plastic fillers in automotive applications consist of talc or fiberglass, hemp is a superior alternative because it’s stronger, lighter, less expensive, and more sustainable (compared to the toxic fillers it replaces).
+Heartland Industries produces hemp that’s infused as an additive in plastic.
+Whereas most plastic fillers in automotive applications consist of talc or fiberglass, having Imperium Inside is a superior alternative because it’s stronger, lighter, less expensive, and more sustainable (compared to the toxic fillers it replaces).
 Using hemp as an additive in plastics allows automotive companies to easily integrate industrial hemp into existing products, rather than relying on mined and synthetic materials.
 Polypropylene in automotive parts is a particularly good opportunity to reduce costs with hemp biocomposites, as described below.

 The automotive industry uses plastics in most of its applications.
 It utilizes polypropylene instead of metals due to its lightweight nature.
 Bumpers, battery cases and trays, drink holders, instrument panels, and door trims are some parts of cars that are made of polypropylene.

 Polypropylene is a thermoplastic that can be molded into different shapes to produce a wide variety of products.
 Performance benefits like increased fuel efficiency, payload capacity, and acceleration are just a few of the major advantages of using polypropylene in automotive applications.
 The weight of metals is ten times the weight of plastics which results in large consumption of fuel during operations.
 Other significant characteristics of plastics include durability, corrosion resistance, and thermal resistance.

 The aerospace industry also favors the use of plastics because of the high savings in fuel costs.
 Some parts of an aircraft that are made of plastics are tray tables, armrests, windows, canopies, and valve components.
 Moreover, plastic’s good thermal resistance provides adequate protection for the instrument panels of aircraft.
 On the other hand, the marine and packaging sectors benefit from the use of plastics because of their durability and ability to withstand drastic conditions.